 Whiplash and Neck Injuries

 Now, let's dive deeper into each type of injury to understand their harm fully.
-Whiplash and neck injuries are more common in rear-end collisions and T-bone car accidents.
+Whiplash and neck injuries are the most common injuries from a car accident in rear-end collisions and T-bone car accidents.
 However, it can be present in all types of accidents.

 It is recognized as one of the most common car accident injuries.
 When people are using their seat belts in a car, and they experience a high deceleration due to an impact, then their bodies are stopped by the seat belt, and even though they avoid being thrown out from the vehicle, there is nothing that prevents the head from receiving that energy transfer.

 The neck is hit by that quick movement that resembles a whiplash.
-The symptoms of this injury may not appear right at the moment.
-Let's remember that our bodies get filled with adrenaline, but after that has vanished, our necks will feel the pain.
+The symptoms of this injury may not appear right away.
+Let's remember that our bodies are filled with adrenaline, but after that has vanished, our necks will feel the pain.

 Symptoms of whiplash injury are: